maverickmediaco/athenasfamilyrestaurant.com/wp-content/plugins/easy-restaurant-menu-manager/readme.txt

 3. A new menu item called "Manage Menus" will appear in your dashboard navigation.
 You can go there to start creating menus, categories and items.

 == Frequently Asked Questions ==

-= Where can I get support? =
-We offer free support from our Zendesk-powered Help Center: [Easy Restaurant Menu Manager for WordPress Support Forum](http://sailabs.zendesk.co)

 = What will the menu look like on my site? =
 The Easy Restaurant Menu Manager plugin is designed to work with your WordPress site's theme, using your fonts and colors to seamlessly fit in with the rest of your site.
 If you want to tweak how the menu displays, you can enter custom CSS into the plugin from the settings panel.